It is Time to Move Beyond Two-State Illusion in Palestine

 Chasing a two-state resolution without any success has had a debilitating effect on Palestinian opposition.
 Popular street resistance, embodied by mass-mobilizations like the intifada, are discouraged by leaders associated with the Palestinian Authority, for fear of jeopardizing Israel’s security and consequently alienating international diplomatic solidarity.
 The promise of a separate state is used as a strategic ploy to ensure Palestinian compliance.
 To put it simply, the hollow promise of a separate state has transmogrified into a prison that confines myriad possibilities of Palestinian resistance and mobilization.

-For these reasons, both Palestinians and Israelis from Ghada Karmi to Illan Pappe and Ali Abunimah among others believe that struggle for equal rights that aids in dismantling the current system of virtual apartheid in Palestine/Israel is the only way forward.
+For these reasons, both Palestinians and Israelis from Ghada Karmi to Illan Pappe and Ali Abunimah among others believe that a struggle for equal rights that aids in dismantling the current system of virtual apartheid in Palestine/Israel is the only way forward.
 Building a broad, South Africa-type international movement, that economically and politically pressurizes Israel into compliance with international legal norms would also require Palestinian leadership to divert its resources away from sustaining its pseudo state structures in occupied territories and Gaza.

 To create this international, rights-based movement, Palestinians would have to restructure the national movement and ensure that their leadership, particularly within the Palestinian Authority, no longer squanders international grassroots solidarity for hollow strategic gains.